Swim, cycle, kayak, sail, walk… the coast, woods & hills await you

 Here are a few of the options in order of distance from the farm gate!:

-- Kilbride Farm ice cream & cafe
+- The Bothy Snacks, ice cream & cake

 - Kames Hotel